xdrip/xdrip_docs/docs/install/datasource.md

 ## Libre

-xDrip+ connects directly to Libre 2 EU, you can use Libre 1 and 14 days US with a bridge device.
+xDrip+ connects directly to Libre 2/2+ EU, you can use Libre 1 and 14 days US with a bridge device.
 Other Libre 2 and 3 sensors are not directly supported.

-You can connect Libre 2 EU to xDrip+, adding [OOP2](../../use/OOP/).
+You can connect Libre 2/2+ EU to xDrip+, adding [OOP2](../../use/OOP/).
 You **cannot** use the vendor app for alarms (just NFC scans) and upload data to the vendor servers (use [Nightscout](https://nightscout.github.io/) or [Tidepool](../../use/cloud/#tidepool)).
 Use the [Libre Bluetooth](../libreBT) data source.

 <img src="../images/DS-L2EU.png" style="zoom:50%;" />

 Since Libre 1 don't have bluetooth, you need to add a [bridge](../libreBT) device.
 Use the [Libre Bluetooth](../libreBT) data source.
-Some of these bridges also work with Libre 2 EU.
+Some of these bridges also work with Libre 2/2+ EU.
 Check your sensor doesn't require an [OOP](../../use/OOP/).

 <img src="../images/DS-LBT.png" style="zoom:50%;" />

-The [patched app](../libre2patch) can send data to xDrip+.
+The [patched app](../libre2patch) can send data to xDrip+, note it's now a very old app and it probably won't work on recent phones.

 <img src="../images/DS-L2Patch.png" style="zoom:50%;" />

-For non-supported sensors (Libre 2 non-EU and Libre 3) you can also use Diabox or Juggluco, then [broadcast](../libre2patch) data to xDrip+ that will receive data from the [Libre 2 patched](../libre2patch) data source (**not** the patched app itself).
+For non-supported sensors (Libre 2/2+ non-EU and Libre 3/3+) you can also use Diabox or Juggluco, then [broadcast](../libre2patch) data to xDrip+ that will receive data from the [Libre 2 patched](../libre2patch) data source (**not** the patched app itself).

 <img src="../images/DS-LOther.png" style="zoom:50%;" />

-You can follow a Libre 2 CGM (availability depends on countries) or a Libre 3 with xDrip+ with the [Web follower](../webfollower) data source.
+You can follow a Libre 2/2+ CGM or a Libre 3/3+ with xDrip+ with the [Web follower](../webfollower) data source.

 <img src="../images/DS-L3Web.png" style="zoom:50%;" />